vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 Each player needs to know their own ID, the ID of the player before them and the player after them.
 We will assign ID 0 to the first player, ID 1 to the player that moves after the first player, and so on.
-So, if each player knows their own ID, they know all the IDs necessary.
+So, if each player knows their own ID and the number of players, they know all the IDs necessary.

 To set up this game, each player needs to know how to connect to the player that comes after them in the order.
 This information would be provided by the central